rancherlabs/cfl-summit-lab/3-Deploy-an-application-using-Fleet/README.md

 ## Troubleshooting

 - If the Deployment is in `CrashLoopBackOff`, check the logs of the pod for errors.
-- Ensure that the ConfigMap is correctly mounted and the file paths are correct.
+- To see the changed config via the Browser, the webserver pod must be restarted, redeployed or deleted.

 ## Conclusion